 The FSRM Practitioner Seminar series held once or twice a month brings leading professionals in finance and risk management to the campus to give talks on the quantitative and statistical aspects of their work and advice to students on managing their careers.
 Students are required to attend the seminars as part of the practical training component of the program, and they benefit by connecting what they learn in the series with the course content.
 Examples of past practitioner seminars are posted on this site at

 In addition, the Practitioner as Instructor initiative brings practitioners into the classroom to teach selected topics such as regulatory-driven model development and validation and stress testing.

 FSRM graduates and students have accepted positions at Capital One, Deutsche Bank, Cantor Fitzgerald, Global Risk Management Advisors, Nomura, Morgan Stanley, JP Morgan, GENPACT, Bank of America, E&Y, KPMG and other financial institutions and advisories.

 Want to Know More?
-Prospective Students click here or the main menu iterm "Prospective Students".
-Prospectvie Employers or Recruiters, see the "Student Gallery" in the main menu or click here for access to student bios, resumes and web pages.
+Prospective Students click here or the main menu item "Prospective Students".
+Prospective Employers or Recruiters, see the "Student Gallery" in the main menu.